BeatleJuicePack/Python-Scripts/googleNews/README.md

 ** Lite displays headers and links to the articles
 ** Heavy displays all news articles that have been tagged by popularity based on all major categories displayed by Google News then saves them into a file called "googleNews.txt".
-** Regular displays a summary of roughly the top 10 news articles at the time
+** Regular displays a summary of roughly the top 10 news articles at the time ** Loop will cause a summarized looped newsfeed to read out on your terminal until stopped.

 ## Getting Started